 These days, computer access and high-speed WiFi/Internet are vital for any business, and that’s especially true in a home office environment.
 Purchasing a laptop computer is a better purchase than a traditional desktop because not only is it more affordable and portable, but also requires fewer installations.
 It may be wise to invest in a multi-function, all-in-one device that can print, scan, fax, and copy documents when needed, saving valuable space and money in purchasing multiple machines.
 Try using accessories such as keyboard trays, monitor glare guards, and palm/wrist rests in order to help prevent excessive sprain when working for an extended period.

 Just because your office is meant to help you get work done doesn’t mean it can’t also be aesthetically pleasing and comfortable as well.
 Decorate the walls with artwork or add greenery and plants for visual interest.
 Hang up a vision board filled with quotes, images, drawings/writings, and photographs of things that motivate, inspire, or make you happy.
 Diffuse scents using incense or essential oils; that can help reduce stress and stimulate creativity.

 Tailor your workplace to fit your specific needs.
-Always get hungry or need caffeine throughout the day?
+Do you always get hungry or need caffeine throughout the day?
 Consider installing a mini fridge filled with healthy snacks or a coffee maker/espresso machine for a quick fix.
 Need background music in order to be productive?
-Put in a radio or bookmark streaming stations and play it at a moderate volume.
+Put in a radio or bookmark streaming station and play it at a moderate volume.